 If a girl is considered beautiful it seems that no other extenuating circumstances matter.
 Being beautiful is enough.
 Beautiful will always be desirable no matter what the extent of your vocabulary, employment status, or mental health condition is.
 People will fawn all over you.
 Being beautiful can literally earn you a crown.

 Fathers: What do (did) you value in our mothers?
 Tread carefully.

 No guy has ever bragged about the size of their girl's GPA, which probably explains why I have had to bare witness to some of the smartest girls I've ever known (we're talking medical and law degrees here) dumb themselves down in the presence of men.
 I mean full on bimbo mode.
 And you know what, it works every time!
 Guys eat that shit up.

 The core belief I hold that nobody wants you if you're smart has kept me extremely isolated.
 We're talking being an island on an island here.

-Now that I've identified and examined my core belief that being smart is undesirable, it's time to heal the aspect of myself that believes that to be true.
+Now that I've identified my core belief that being smart is undesirable, it's time to heal the aspect of myself that believes that to be true.

 Now that I have this new awareness, the next time I get triggered I can stop myself and actively replace the belief with a new one: